Davey-Gravy/daviscoledotcom/content/updates/summer.md

 Mahdi is great.
 I look forward to studying with him.

+I have been rather anxious about starting school again
 ---

-I have been rather anxious about starting school again.

 Reflecting deeper, I have self-imposed an unreasonable amount of pressure on myself.
 I have an impression that I have to go above and beyond because the school is paying my tuition and giving me a stipend.